innovativesprout/maya-payment/README.md

 ## What It Does

-This package allows you manage your customer checkouts, webhooks, and other payments using Maya API.
+This package enables you to handle customer checkouts, webhooks, and other payment-related tasks utilizing the Maya API.

 #### Supported Features: